boyter/boyter.org/content/posts/unicode-support-what-does-that-actually-mean.md

 In modern English generally a single upper-case character has a 1 to 1 mapping to a lower-case character. `A-a B-b C-c` etc...
 However once you move to older English and international languages this is no longer true.
 For old English once you include unicode characters all of a sudden you have to deal with things like `ſ`.

 According wikipedia the character `ſ` is a [long s](https://en.wikipedia.org/wiki/Long_s).
-Which means if you want to support unicode you need to ensure that if someone does a case insentive comparison then the following examples are all string equivalent.
+Which means if you want to support unicode you need to ensure that if someone does a case insensitive comparison then the following examples are all string equivalent.

 ```
 ſecret == secret == Secret